Looking to Buy? Here Are a Few Types of Mobile Homes for Your Consideration

 Upgraded or Modified Mobile Home

-When you buy a manufactured home you get to talk with the retailer or builder about how you’d like the home to be finished.
+When you buy a custom mobile home you get to talk with the retailer or builder about how you’d like the home to be finished.
 Builders can accommodate a range of requests.
 It’s common to move a wall, or change the orientation of a kitchen island.
 In some cases the new homeowner requires modifications.
 A customer who uses a wheelchair can get modifications on counter heights and how appliances are mounted.
 Manufactured home sellers and builders make unique floorplan and design changes in homes every day.
 If there is a design change that’s important to you, your manufactured home professional should be able to accommodate you.

 Start Searching for Your Mobile Home